-Whether you’re buying a car new at the dealership, driving it direct off the lot, or used from a private seller, it’s likely that the last thing on your mind as you’re cruising home in your new vehicle is how to keep a detailed log of maintenance going forward.
-The reality of owning a car is that at some point, down the road, you’ll want to upgrade to your next vehicle and having a full-fledged log prepared to show off to a potential buyer is crucial in getting the maximum price on a sale or trade-in.
+Whether you’re buying a car new at the dealership, driving it directly off the lot, or used from a private seller, it’s likely that the last thing on your mind as you’re cruising home in your new vehicle is how to keep a detailed log of maintenance going forward.
+The reality of owning a car is that at some point, down the road, you’ll want to upgrade to your next vehicle, and having a full-fledged log prepared to show off to a potential buyer is crucial in getting the maximum price on a sale or trade-in.
 Conversely, if you’re on the market for a quality used car, being on the receiving end of a well-cataloged car repair record can put your mind at ease and save you a fair amount of time and headaches in the process.

-Keeping auto repair records certainly isn’t rocket science, but it still requires an attention to detail.
+Keeping auto repair records certainly isn’t rocket science, but it still requires attention to detail.
 Grabbing a cheap, dedicated notebook with some dividers will do the job just fine and have you on the right path to managing your vehicle’s maintenance.
 Once you have this, you’re ready to get started.
 But what should be included in your maintenance records, and what should you look for when trying to assess the auto repair records of a used vehicle you’re considering buying?

 What Should Be Included in Car Maintenance Records